Hemie143/zenossdevdoc/docs/zenpacks.rst

 =======

 * zenpack --install <ZenPackName>
-* zenoss restart
+* Safe (if elements have been added): zenoss restart
-* zenhub restart & zopectl restart (zenwebserver restart)
+* Quick (if elements have been changed): zenhub restart & zopectl restart (zenwebserver restart)

 .. _zenpacks_setuptools